 Cinnamon Sugar Coating

-- ½ cup organic cane sugar
+- ½ cup cane sugar

-- 2 tbsp cinnamon
+- 2 tablespoon cinnamon

 - Preheat the oven to 350°F.